emqx/eip/active/0011-jq-in-rule-engine.md

 binary along with all of the emqx installation packages, and talk to `jq` using the [erlang port](http://erlang.org/doc/tutorial/c_port.html).
 For someone who is building emqx from source code of emqx repo, he can put the jq binary in to the right path according to the configuration.
+The current Erlang JQ library (see Section "JQ NIF/Port Library") uses a long running port program that uses an LRU cache to cache compiled programs for increased efficiency.

 The second approach is NIF, with the drawback of more changes to the code (compile the code to a dynamic C library rather than a single binary), and safety (it brings down the entire erlang system on crash, and may hold up the erlang scheduler if it returns too late).
 But this way has the benefit of efficiency and no independent `jq` binary is required.
+The NIF approach has also been implemented in the Erlang JQ library but it currently (2022-07-10) lacks support for timeouts (which is tricky to implement as it will requires non-trivial modification to the main jq library).

-### Update 2022-06-09:
+The third approach is to compile JQ programs directly to BEAM bytecode.
+Here are some of the benefits one might get from doing this compared to the other

-There have recently been discussions about compiling JQ programs to BEAM bytecode.
-Here are some of the benefits one might get from doing that:
+approaches:

 * Speed - No context switching (between BEAM code and port or dirty NIF thread), and running JITed BEAM code will probably be faster than running interpreted